Wizard was created by Stan Lee, Larry Lieber and Jack Kirby.

-The Wizard eventually broke out of jail and created a pair of gloves that would enhance his powers, yet again, he was defeated (even though the four were without Sue).
+The Wizard eventually broke out of jail and created a pair of gloves (dubbed as the "Wonder Gloves") that would enhance his powers, yet again, he was defeated (even though the four were without Sue).
 Wizard then came up with another set of gloves, this time with the ability to mimic the Fantastic Four's powers.
 Although these gloves were powerful, he was unprepared for Sue's replacement, Crystal, and was defeated.
 Other than that, the Wizard rarely ever worked outside the Frightful Four.
 He has recently been seen working with The Hood.

 The Wizard was recruited at an unspecified time into the Intelligencia by the Leader.
 Along with other great, yet underrated minds they were able to recreate the Library of Alexandria by stealing knowledge from the Eternals, the Wakandans and the Atlanteans.
 But they were all betrayed by Doctor Doom and the knowledge taken by him.